YangChuan80/WillowbendDICOM/README.md

 Furthermore, besides efficiently converting a file from DICOM to AVI format, Willowbend DICOM can implement auto grey-scale optimization and customization for every frame in a DICOM before conversion, and it's able to extract patient's information rapidly from the DICOM files.

 ## Installation from Binaries
-- Download **[WillowbendDICOM_Installer.exe](https://github.com/YangChuan80/p_WillowbendDICOM/blob/master/WillowbendDICOM_Installer.exe?raw=true)** file, which is a NSIS installation file only used in Windows platform.
+- Download **[WillowbendDICOM_Installer.exe](https://github.com/YangChuan80/p_WillowbendDICOM/blob/master/WillowbendDICOM_Installer.exe?raw=true)** file from **[here](https://github.com/YangChuan80/p_WillowbendDICOM/blob/master/WillowbendDICOM_Installer.exe?raw=true)**, which is a NSIS installation file only used in Windows platform.
 - After downloading, you can install it directly.
 When finished, a folder with the same name have been made.
 Enter the folder WillowbendDICOM, run the **WillowbendDICOM.EXE** to go!
+- This option is for ordinary users, who are not required to know any knowledge of Python programming language or to have Python interpreter configured in their computer.
+- Willowbend DICOM can currently be installed on Windows 7 or later platform only.

 ## Installation from Source
+This option is only adopted by Python specialist.
 There are several dependencies necessarily preinstalled in your Python interpreter:

 - **SimpleITK**
 ```